mxadams/CSCI575-project/README.md

 # CSCI575-project

 Calvin Hinkle 10904409
-M. Xavier Adams [CWID]
+M. Xavier Adams 10891522

-Programming langauge used: Python
+Programming langauge: Python

 The code is in a Jupyter Notebook with headings for each part of the project.
-The notebook can be run sequentially, however the directory for the data must be updated.
+The notebook can be run sequentially, however the directory for the project must be updated.
-Data also needs to be downloaded from https://www.kaggle.com/datasets/amineipad/drone-sound-audio-detection
+Data also needs to be downloaded from (https://www.kaggle.com/datasets/amineipad/drone-sound-audio-detection)[here]